ErpNetDocs/tech/modules/crm/pricing/product-prices/create-basic-product-price.md

 The **Unit Price** should be filled in with the price from the product price record.

+> [!TIP]
+> In the sales order line, the price loaded in **Unit Price** can also be traced through the **Product Price** field.
+This field refers to the product price definition from which the value was loaded.

 ![Sales Order Set Product Price](pictures/sales-order-product-price.png)